salms358/battleshipz-by-Salmz/README.md

 ## Unsolved bugs
 - The computers grid involves starting from 0 as when the computer makes a guess it will be one more than it is just like how the empty_board was previously
 - When the user guesses the same coordinate it will state that they have entered in the same coordinate but the number of guesses will still decrease.
+- There is no validation for out of bounds guesses just an error message that says out of bounds

 # Deployment
 1. I used Heroku to deploy my final project to the cloud.
 To do this I had to: